Peter-Vanderhyde/Ray-Tracer/README.md

 2. Enter `extract_details.exe <imageFilePath>/<imageFileName>.png <saveFileName>.txt`.
 3. Your new TXT file will be found in the build folder.

-*Most of the scene details of previous renders will not immediately work due to changes in syntax.
+*Most of the scenes of previous renders will not immediately work due to changes in syntax.
 Tweaks are likely required.*

 ## Example Renders
 ![13](https://github.com/Peter-Vanderhyde/Ray-Tracer/assets/71889138/4e301d58-7aac-4800-9862-6f92996c4b37)